ParthikB/plotter/README.md

 Files Description:

 1) main.py    : The python Program file that works in the console and plot MatplotLib Graphs.
 2) _plots_.py : Dependency for the main.py
 3) app.py     : The BrowserApp created using Dash.
+4) Procfile, .gitignore, requirements.txt : Heroku Dependencies